cucumber/gherkin/dart/README.md

 envelopes (`parseEnvelope` / `parseEnvelopes`).
 Both `.feature` and Markdown `.feature.md` sources are supported.

-## CLI
+## Tooling

+The repo includes two internal helper scripts used to generate the acceptance test fixtures (mirroring the other implementations).
+They are not published as executables and are intended to be run from the repo with `dart run`.

-The CLI reads `.feature`/`.feature.md` files (or NDJSON source envelopes on stdin) and writes NDJSON messages:
+`bin/gherkin.dart` reads `.feature`/`.feature.md` files (or NDJSON source envelopes on stdin) and writes NDJSON messages:

 ```console
 dart run bin/gherkin.dart [options] <paths...>
 ```

-Once the package is activated (`dart pub global activate cucumber_gherkin`), the same binary is available as the `gherkin` executable.

 Options: